-F.11.10 Other Supplemental Materials
+F.11.12 Other Supplemental Materials

 In addition to the required materials described in these Guidelines, candidates have the discretion to include any materials that they believe are relevant to the promotion decision.
 Provide a table of contents (as a coversheet to this section) with brief annotations of each item listed.
+If a candidate wishes to update their CV after promotion review has already started, then they must put the updated CV in the Other Supplemental Materials folder.
+The CV must be dated, and updates must be highlighted.